|When is Guru Purnima in 2024

-As per Hindu Calendar, Guru Purnima will be observed all across India on Ashadha Purnima (full moon day in Ashadha Month).
+As per Hindu Calendar, Guru Purnima is observed all across India on Ashadha Purnima (full moon day in Ashadha Month).
 To find out Guru Purnima Puja Auspicious Time and Date please visit the Choghadiya link.

 In Indian culture, Guru is a person or a mentor who drives out all fear and ignorance from a person.
 In the words of Ramakrishna Paramhansa, “He alone is the genuine teacher who is illumined by the light of true knowledge”.
 It is believed that our Guru resides in our Vishuddha Chakra in the throat and awakens when we deliver ourselves to our higher self.

 The purpose of celebrating the festival of Guru Purnima is to abide by the teachings of our Gurus and to pay tribute to them.
 This day is dedicated to those Gurus and teachers who made our life valuable and worth living for.